jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## # … with 7 more variables: wait_min <dbl>, cleanliness <chr>, safety <chr>,
     ## #   satisfaction <chr>, phone <chr>, dest_size_trimmed <chr>,
     ## #   cleanliness_lower <chr>

+2. Remove the rows with invalid numbers by filtering for numbers with a length of exactly 12.

 ``` r
 # Remove rows with invalid numbers